dotkernel/frontend/README.md

 ## Languages

 The `local.php.dist` file provides an example for working with multiple languages.
-The `translator` variable can be expanded to other languages using [Poedit](https://poedit.net/) which can edit `.mo` files like the example in `data/language/da_DK/LC_MESSAGES/messages.mo`
+The `translator` variable can be expanded to other languages using [Poedit](https://poedit.net/) which can edit `.po` files like the example in `data/language/da_DK/LC_MESSAGES/messages.po`.
+The compiled file will have the extension `.mo`

 To apply the translations
 - the twig templates need either `{% trans 'translateText' %}` or `{{ translateText|trans }}`